 Monocoque 4X4s explained – should you be afraid?

 Back in the late 1990s the Pajero NM caused a stir with its monocoque construction.
-Seventeen years later the worries have come to naught, but nevertheless there’s a fair bit of misconception about what monocoque construction actually is.
+Seventeen years later the new Land Rover Defender will be monocoque, and there’s still a fair bit of misconception about what that really means.

-LET’S TAKE the example of an ancient aeroplane, one with a wooden frame covered with fabric.
-The fabric is stretched tight over the frame, and contributes almost nothing to the aircraft’s strength which has to come from the wooden frame.
-The aircraft developed metal skins, stronger than just fragile fabric, and that meant the skin could contribute in meaningful ways to the strength of the aircraft, which in turn meant that the main struts in the wings and fuselage could be that much smaller and lighter, a virtuous circle.
+Let’s take the example of an ancient aeroplane, one with a wooden frame covered with fabric.
+The fabric is stretched tight over the frame and contributes almost nothing to the aircraft’s strength which has to come from the wooden frame.
+It’s not great.

-Then the monocoque approach started to make its way into 4X4s too, and many wagons use the design.
-Unfortunately, monocoque isn’t really the right term and its use had led to some misconceptions.
+But then the monocoque approach started to make its way into 4X4s and many wagons adopted the design.
+Unfortunately, monocoque isn’t really the right term and its use has led to some misconceptions.